Flumanuck/book-search-engine/README.md

 ## Description

-This is a website that allows the user to inputa book title and see information about said books.
+This is a website that allows the user to input a book title and see information about said books.
 There is also functionality to log in and save your favorite books.

 ## Installation

-Type in 'npm run install' to install the needed dependancies.
+Type in 'npm run install' to install the needed dependencies.

 ## Usage